secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/System Management/Service and Process Management.md

 -- Reboot --
 ```

 ### Kill a Process
 - A process can be in the following states:
 	- Running
 	- Waiting (waiting for an event or system resource)
 	- Stopped
 	- Zombie (stopped but still has an entry in the process table).
 - Processes can be controlled using `kill`, `pkill`, `pgrep`, and `killall`.
-To interact with a process, we must send a signal to it.
-We can view all signals with the following command:
+- To interact with a process, we must send a signal to it.
+- We can view all signals with the following command.
 ```shell-session
 secmancer@htb[/htb]$ kill -l